Report a problem with an animal

 It is normal and healthy for animals to make noise, for example, for a dog to bark.
 However, it is not reasonable for it to bark continuously or excessively.

-What residents can object to
+What residents can report

 - barking dogs or noisy cats